• Skip to primary navigation

 Once you clean the leaves, it only takes a few minutes to put the sauce together and steam the leaves either over the stovetop or in the microwave.
 I made it quite spicy here, but you can always reduce the amount of gochugaru or omit it entirely to make the dish mild.

 The key is not to overcook the perilla leaves.
-You need cook just enough for perilla leaves to wilt slightly.
-By doing this, you can keep the beautiful green hue of perilla leaves and enjoy the fresh taste.
+You need to cook just enough for perilla leaves to wilt slightly.
+By doing this, you can keep the beautiful green hue of perilla leaves and enjoy the fresh and tender leaves.

 Pick up a leaf with chopsticks and wrap a bit of warm rice in it and enjoy.
 It will surely perk up your appetite!